Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Singularities will be solved by adding Moore-Penrose inverse calculation in the next release.
 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

-M669 K13 sets the robot kinematics and the following settings define the properties.
-Best is to use separate lines for every parameter.
+M669 K13 AT"type|R|P" should be the first line to set robot kinematics and define roughly the configuration.

-Most of the parameters are described in the next sections in detail.
+Most parameters are described in separate sections below.

 A and B parameters are differently well suited for different robot types and can be mixed.